docker/docs/docker-for-mac/apple-m1.md

    This is an artifact of the new `virtualization.framework` in Big Sur.
 We are investigating possible fixes and hope to make improvements in a future release.

-- The new Apple Virtualization framework uses port 53 (DNS) when Docker Desktop starts.
+- TCP and UDP port 53 (DNS) are bound on the host when Docker Desktop starts.
 Therefore you cannot bind to port 53 on all interfaces with a command like `docker run -p 53:53`.
 See [docker/for-mac#5335](https://github.com/docker/for-mac/issues/5335).

    This is an artifact of the new `virtualization.framework` in Big Sur.
 A workaround is to bind to a specific IP address e.g. `docker run -p 127.0.0.1:53:53`.